sst/sst/www/docs/learn/render-queries.md

 Here we are adding `comments` to our query.
 You'll notice we aren't writing a typical GraphQL query.
 We are writing the query as an object.
 It's using a typesafe GraphQL client.

-We are also making a change to `additionalTypenames`, we'll look at that in the next chapter.
+We are also making a change to `additionalTypenames`.
+This is to fix a quirk of Urql's [Document Cache](https://formidable.com/open-source/urql/docs/basics/document-caching/#document-cache-gotchas), we'll look at this in the next chapter.

 ---